-“That’s just an imagined barrier… erected by some old long-gone childish buffalo… afraid of his own shadow… you going to stay a baby buffalo all your life?”
+“That’s just an imagined barrier… erected by some old long-gone childish bison… afraid of his own shadow… you going to stay a baby bison all your life?”
 Rachael taunted.

 “It’s easy for you… incessantly riding the air currents above the dangers of being a heavy on uncertain terrain,” Willard protested.

 “Gentle rolling hills covered with waves of grain is the only scary thing you’ll find,” Rachael added speaking to Willard’s fear.

 Rachael continued, “You choose to believe that stuff based on ignorance?
 I’m telling you what you’ll really find.”

 “Yeah, but… what the herd knows… it’s what I know.”
 Willard said pawing the ground nervously.

 “You don’t know what you’re missing!”
 Rachael said with a lilt in her voice and lifting herself into the air said, “Think about it.”

 Willard stood for a while looking east across Cougar Ridge.
 The sun was sinking behind him casting his long shadow across the parched ground in front of him.
 Willard had seen his reflection in pools of water.
 His massive shadow was impressive.
 Big enough to defeat fear, he thought.